Skip to content

 # send the line to the server

-# wait for the response
+# we're waiting for the answer

-print "<-- %s" % (response)
+print "<-- %s" % (reponse)

-except socket.error, error:
+except socket.error, erreur:

 sys.exit(3)